asaadzx/Anas-bn-malek-School/README.md

 ---

 Thank you for visiting the Anas bn Malek School project!
 We hope you enjoy exploring our website. 🌟 (ㅅ´ ˘ `)

+TODOs:
+- [ ] Add more information about the school.
+- [ ] Include photos of teachers and students.
+- [ ] Implement a contact form for visitors.
+- [ ] Add a gallery of school events and activities.
+- [ ] Create Ackee analytics self-hosted with mongoDB or alternative.